Sov-trotter/Sov-trotter.github.io/blog_pages/workflow.md

 ```

 * Missing values
-The package now support efficient handling of `missing` data.
-This happens right during the construction of geometries via the `GeoJSONTables.geometry` method that accepts a `JSON3.Object`.
+The package now supports efficient handling of `missing` data.
+This happens right during the construction of geometries(`GeoJSONTables.geometry` method that accepts a `JSON3.Object`).
-In the above example you can see a `miss()` method, which covers all the cases where a `JSON3` output might reult in `nothing`.
+In the above example you can see a `miss()` method, which captures all the cases where a `JSON3` output might reult in `nothing`.

-* StructArrays
+* StructArrays and Tabular interface
-This is the part that needed the most careful design considerations.
+This part that needed the most careful design.
 One of the features of a `GeoJSON` format is that it allows for heterogeneous features i.e, there can be multiple geometry types in a single `GeoJSON` file.
-That challenge was getting out Tables interface
+The challenge was getting the Tables interface
-to automatically widen to the appropriate types. eg: If there were a `Point` and a `Polygon` the type of our geometries column should automatically widen to `Any` and the Feature as `Feature{Any, Names, Types}`.
+to automatically widen to the appropriate types in case of heterogeneous features/geometries. eg: If a Feature has a `Point` type and a `Polygon` type, the type of our geometries column should automatically widen to `Any` and the Feature as `Feature{Any, Names, Types}`.
 This required defining `StructArrays.staticschema`, `StructArrays.createinstance` and `Base.getproperty` overloads to work well with our `Feature` type.
-This is well documented in ~~~<a href="https://github.com/JuliaArrays/StructArrays.jl#advanced-structures-with-non-standard-data-layout">StructArrays.jl</a>~~~.
+The method is well documented in ~~~<a href="https://github.com/JuliaArrays/StructArrays.jl#advanced-structures-with-non-standard-data-layout">StructArrays.jl</a>~~~.

 * Lower level interface
-For a faster, lower level interface and greater flexibility with the data, once can directly get a `JSON3.Dict` to avoid the conversion to GeometryBasics geometries and then the Tables interface.
-Though it is not recommended if it is desired to use the data fruther for processing, plotting or performing spatial operations.
+For a faster, lower level interface and greater flexibility with the data, one can directly have a `JSON3.Dict` to avoid the process of  conversion to GeometryBasics geometries and the Tables interface.
+Though it is not recommended if one wishes to use the data further for processing, plotting or performing spatial operations.
 ```julia
 GeoJSONTables.JSON3.read(jsonbytes)
 ```